rmrk-team/evm/README.md

 1. Deploy like a regular ERC-721 compliant smart contract.

 That's it!
-This contract can recieve and be nested by other instances of RMRKNestable.
+This contract can receive and be nested by other instances of RMRKNestable.

 **NOTE: A smart contract that is only Nestable WILL NOT be compatible with other equippable contracts as a standalone.**